-8. The willful and malicious burning or attempt to burn any part of any building or any property owned or maintained by the School Board (arson).

-1st offense - Level II-A, or Level II-B, or Level III

-2nd offense - Level II-B or Level III

-Shall refer to law enforcement for first or subsequent offenses

-9. The destruction or defacing of property or records belonging to, rented by, or on loan to the School System; or property, including vehicles, of persons employed by the School Board or persons in attendance at the school (vandalism or destruction of property).

-1st offense - Level I, Level II-A or B, Level III

-May refer to law enforcement for first or subsequent offenses

-The child or parent/guardian shall be held responsible for the child's actions and for the replacement and repair of any damage.

-10. Words, acts, or deeds that may threaten or incite others to do bodily harm to another student or school personnel or that may intimidate another person through fear of his/her personal safety (acts of threats of or incitement to violence or incidents of bullying resulting in serious injury.
+- The willful and malicious burning or attempt to burn any part of any building or any property owned or maintained by the School Board (arson).
+1st offense Level II-A, or Level II-B, or Level III 2nd offense Level II-B or Level III Shall refer to law enforcement for first or subsequent offenses - 9.
+The destruction or defacing of property or records belonging to, rented by, or on loan to the School System; or property, including vehicles, of persons employed by the School Board or persons in attendance at the school (vandalism or destruction of property).
+1st offense - Level I, Level II-A or B, Level III May refer to law enforcement for first or subsequent offenses The child or parent/guardian shall be held responsible for the child's actions and for the replacement and repair of any damage. - Words, acts, or deeds that may threaten or incite others to do bodily harm to another student or school personnel or that may intimidate another person through fear of his/her personal safety (acts of threats of or incitement to violence or incidents of bullying resulting in serious injury.
 It is understood that bullying may be exhibited in various ways and circumstances.
 Threatening behavior and/or comments toward members of the school faculty, staff, school designees, student body or toward school property.
 Terroristic threatening may be considered a felony (KRS 508.080).

-1st offense - Level I, II-A or B or Level III

-2nd offense - Level II-B or Level III
+1st offense Level I, II-A or B or Level III 2nd offense Level II-B or Level III

-May refer to law enforcement for first or subsequent offenses

-11. The preventing or attempting to prevent school personnel from engaging in their lawful duties through threats, violence, or harassment (interference or intimidation of school personnel).

-1st offense - Level II-B or Level III

-2nd offense - Level II-B and recommend assessment or Level III

-May refer to law enforcement for first or subsequent offenses
+2nd offense - Level II-B or Level III Repeated offenses - Level III May refer to law enforcement for first or subsequent offenses

-12. The activating of the fire alarm system in any school building or on school property and/or reporting a fire or bomb where none exists (false alarm).
+- 11. The preventing or attempting to prevent school personnel from engaging in their lawful duties through threats, violence, or harassment (interference or intimidation of school personnel).
+1st offense - Level II-B or Level III 2nd offense - Level II-B and recommend assessment or Level III Repeated offenses - Level III May refer to law enforcement for first or subsequent offenses - 12.
+The activating of the fire alarm system in any school building or on school property and/or reporting a fire or bomb where none exists (false alarm).

-1st offense - Level II-A or B

-2nd offense - Level II-B, recommend assessment or Level III

-It is a felony to make bomb threats and other threats of harm against schools, school buses, school employees, or school functions.
+1st offense - Level II-A or B 2nd offense - Level II-B, recommend assessment or Level III Repeated offenses - Level III It is a felony to make bomb threats and other threats of harm against schools, school buses, school employees, or school functions.
 These offenses will be referred to law enforcement and may constitute grounds for expulsion.

-13. Offenses against common decency, morals and the like (indecent exposure - mooning; sexual acts).

-1st offense - Level I, II-A or B

-2nd offense - Level II-B plus recommend assessment or Level III
+Offenses against common decency, morals and the like (indecent exposure - mooning).
+1st offense - Level I, II-A or B 2nd offense - Level II-B plus recommend assessment or Level III Repeated offenses - Level III